 - A pet may react differently to the same drug, in the same dose, depending on his state of excitement and the altitude at which he is flying.
 No studies have been done to determine the effect of tranquilizers on pets at high altitudes.

 Crate training, crate training, crate training!

-A pet that has been acclimated in advance to his pet travel crate will have much less stress when flying.
-Check out some of our crate training information, as well as this video on crate training your pet for travel.
+A pet that has been acclimated in advance to their pet travel crate will have much less stress when flying.
+Here area few tips for crate training dogs for travel and tips for crate training cats for travel.